naveendwgn/OptiVision/README.md

 Clarifai API is used to detect faces in images.

-View the app here -> https://opti-vision-naveendwgn.vercel.app/ (Works just fine with detecting a single face in an image)
+Alpha build -> https://opti-vision-naveendwgn.vercel.app/ (Works just fine with detecting a single face in an image)